danawoodman/learning-react/readme.md

 These guides are meant to illustrate various features of React as well as some tips and best practices for writing React apps.

+## Guides

+- [Hello World](hello-world) - This is where you should start if you're new to React!

+In the follow examples, I begin to write ES6/7-style JavaScript.
+If you're new to ES6/7, don't worry, the examples can all be written without it.
+The ES6/7 code is included because, in my opinion, it makes writing JavaScript more enjoyable.
+Try it out and see if you like it.

+- [Your First Component](first-component) - Now that you've seen React, let's write your first component!
+- [Stateless Functions](stateless-functions) - For simple components, use simple functions to create React components.

 ## What is React?

 React is a frontend UI library written by Facebook.
 It makes creating UIs in JavaScript simple to reason about, fast to render and predictable.